What is Automation Testing (Ultimate Guide to Start Test Automation)

 The best way to tackle this problem is to quickly come up with an “Automation Strategy” that suits our product.

-The idea is to group the test cases so that each group will give us a different kind of result.
-The Illustration given below shows how we could group our similar test cases, depending on the product/solution that we are testing.
+The idea is to group the test cases so that each group will give us a different result.
+The Illustration given below shows how we can group our similar test cases, depending on the product/solution that we are testing.

-Let us now dive deep and understand what each group can help us to achieve:
+Let us now dive deep and understand what each group can help us achieve:

 #1) Make a test suite of all the basic functionality Positive tests.
-This suite should be automated, and when this suite is run against any build, results are shown immediately.
-Any script failing in this suite leads to S1 or S2 defect, and that build specific can be disqualified.
-So we have saved a lot of time here.
+The suite should be automated, and when the suite is run against any build, results are shown immediately.
+Any script failings in this suite can lead to S1 or S2 defects, and those build specifics can be disqualified.
+This saves a lot of time.

-As an additional step, we can add this automated test suite as a part of BVT (Build verification tests) and check the QA automation scripts into the product building process.
-So when the build is ready testers can check for the automation test results, and decide if the build is suitable or not for installation and further testing process.
+As an additional step, we can add this automated test suite as a part of BVT (Build Verification Tests) and check the QA automation scripts into the product building process.
+So when the build is ready, the testers can check for the automation test results and decide if the build is suitable or not for installation and further testing process.

 #2) Next, we have a group of End to End tests.